tangentsoft/pidp8i/doc/uwfocal-manual.md

 by direct commands it is possible to build a very powerful set of 'macros' which can then be called with just a few keystrokes.

-Line numbers in UWF have a 'dollar and cents' format: `XX.YY` where `XX` may range from 00-31 (the 'group' number) and `YY` may have any value from 00-99 (the 'step' number).
+Line numbers in UWF have a 'dollars and cents' format: `XX.YY` where `XX` may range from 00-31 (the 'group' number) and `YY` may have any value from 00-99 (the 'step' number).
 Group and Step both have special meanings in some commands, so the first line of the program is usually labeled `1.1`.
 Notice that leading and trailing zeros are not necessary, but one must always include a space after the line number to separate it